RonaldTinashe/Morabaraba/README.md

 ## TODO

 ### Rules to Implement
-- Only shoot with the same unbroken mill once
 - Movement of cows from one neighbour to another
 - A mill broken to create another may not be recreated by moving the breaking cow back to its original junction
 - Fly